MICCAI 2024 Tutorial on

 Applications of INR in Medical Imaging

-Applications in shape modeling and registration Jelmer Wolterink 09:20 - 10:00
+Applications in shape modeling and registration Jelmer Wolterink PDF 09:20 - 10:00

 Applications in rendering and reconstruction Veronika Spieker PDF 10:30 - 10:45